ironcoinext/IronCoin/README.md

 # How Can I Add/Remove Sites From The List?

 If you've discovered a site that should be added or removed from our list, please open up an issue on GitHub for us to review.

+# Licensing and Attribution:

+IronCoin contains open source code from SegaSec and WarpDesign.
+Those components are released under ISC and MIT licenses respectively by those parties.

+Portions of our list have been provided by BlurpSec of MyCrypto, Etherscam Database, by Mitchellkrogza's Phishing Database, and the moderation teams at /r/cryptocurrency and /r/ethtrader.

+# Disclaimer:

+The views, code and goals within this project are those of individual contributors and should not be considered to be a reflection of the views of their employers.
+No work herein is endorsed by the employer of any individual and all contributions have been done independently.